Vitaliy-Pudlovskyy/volyn-hunting-ml/README.md

 Forecast 2026–2028: **3,576 (conservative trend) → 4,286 (ARIMA aggregate)**. *Robustness:* a looser host set gives +17.4% on the direct 2022→2025 comparison; the pre-ban trend (2015–2021) was essentially flat, so this is not pre-existing growth.

+*Deployed as: **Time Series** tab — computed only for roe deer (Козуля) and wild boar (Кабан); the other three focal species lack the continuous, unbroken reporting history a meaningful forecast needs, so no number was forced for them.*

 ### Key finding 2 — anomaly detection rediscovered every major event
 Isolation Forest, with **no events encoded**, flagged top anomalies that map onto history: wild-boar −89% to −98% drops (2019–2020 = African Swine Fever), +200% to +667% jumps in 2023 (grounds resuming reporting after the reform), VESTA M +1678% in 2022 (a new private farm's first report).
 Independent validation against ground truth — the best available check for an unsupervised method.

+*Deployed as: **Anomaly Detection** tab, per species (Кабан, Козуля, Лось, Олень благородний), each with a score-distribution plot and per-ground examples.*

-### Key finding 3 — grounds split into two scales, no middle tier
+### Key finding 3 — grounds split into three groups, no clean middle tier
-K-Means (k=2 by silhouette) → large/established (n=22: ~303 roe deer, 157k UAH, 18 yrs) vs small/emerging (n=52: ~104 roe deer, 57k UAH, 14 yrs).
-Silhouette stayed below 0.31 for all k≥3 — there is genuinely no "medium" tier. *Caveat:* `n_years` is a clustering feature, so the split partly reflects reporting consistency, not only physical size.
+K-Means (k=3, confirmed by both elbow and silhouette methods) separates grounds into: a small outlier cluster of short-reporting-history or sharply-declining grounds, a mid-budget long-established cluster, and a high-budget long-established cluster. *Caveat:* `n_years` is a clustering feature, so the split partly reflects reporting consistency, not only physical/financial size; the two PCA components shown only explain ~63% of total variance.

+*Deployed as: **Clustering** tab, with the elbow/silhouette justification shown alongside the result.*

 ### Methods & integrity